MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/application-control.md

 ## WDAC policy auditing

-PowerShell 7.4 added a new featureto support WDAC policies in **Audit** mode.
+PowerShell 7.4 added a new feature to support WDAC policies in **Audit** mode.
 In audit mode, PowerShell runs the untrusted scripts in Constrained Language mode without errors, but logs messages to the event log instead.
 The log messages describe what restrictions would apply if the policy was in **Enforce** mode.